Necrolesian/morrowind-mod-list/list.md

 The fixes made by PFP are split into three files.
 The main file is an .esm, Patch for Purists.esm, which contains the lion's share of the patch's fixes.
 There are also two .esp files, Book Typos and Semi-Purist Fixes.
 The readme describes these .esps as optional, and they are, but there's no good reason not to include them.

+The second link above is to an informal addendum to PFP by Sigourn.
+PFP's plugins have a few minor conflicts with each other, which Sigourn's plugin fixes.

 In terms of load order, Patch for Purists.esm should be the first .esm to load after Bethesda's master files.
 The two PFP .esp files should also be relatively early in your load order; this way they can be overridden by other mods as needed.
+Sigourn's patch plugin should come immediately after PFP's .esp files.

 By the way, Patch for Purists.esm should not be cleaned with tes3cmd.
 It contains one technically "dirty" reference that's supposed to be there.
 Morrowind.esm contains an error in the Steel Cuirass.
 Tribunal fixes this mistake, but Bloodmoon reverts the fix.
 PFP reverts it back to the Tribunal version, but since the record is identical to the one in Tribunal.esm, tes3cmd thinks it's dirty and removes it.
 This is the only "dirty" record in the file anyway, so don't clean it.